jrhoun/liferay-learn/docs/commerce/2.x/en/promoting-products/store-emails.md

 ## Viewing the Notification Queue

-If you have used Notification Templates for specific events, you can view all the email notifications in the channel's _Notification Queue_.
+You can view all email notifications in the channel's _Notification Queue_.
+Here, you can verify that an email has been sent upon the event trigger (for example, an order is placed, shipped, or a subscription is cancelled).

 ![Message Queues](./store-emails/images/03.png)